Travel.State.Gov > International Travel > Country Information > Montenegro International Travel Information

 It’s common for Montenegrin drivers to attempt to pass on winding roads and hills.

 Taxis: Metered taxi service is safe, although foreigners are sometimes charged higher rates.
 Taxis generally do not pick up passengers on the street and must be ordered by phone or SMS.

 Public Transportation: Trains, buses, and ferries often use aging and poorly-maintained equipment.

 Roadside assistance is available by dialing 19807, +382 (0)20 234 467 or +382 (0)20 234 999.
 Other local emergency numbers are police: 122; fire department: 123; and ambulance: 124.

 See our road safety page for more information.
 Also, we suggest that you visit the website of Montenegro’s National Tourism Organization and the Auto-moto Association of Montenegro, the national authority responsible for road safety.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Montenegro, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Montenegro’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel: Mariners planning travel to Montenegro should also check the Maritime Security Communications with Industry Portal.
-Information may also be posted to the U.S. Coast Guard homeport website, and at the National Geospatial-Intelligence Agency (NGA) broadcast warnings website.
-(Select “broadcast warnings” on the left hand menu.)
+Maritime Travel: Mariners planning travel to Montenegro should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.